Wallet buster: You overlook small repairs

 Skip out on a few bucks' worth of maintenance, and you might set yourself back thousands in the long run.

-Inadequate upkeep is a common homeowner pitfall, but one of the most frequent mistakes people make is that they don't replace air conditioning filters regularly, says Claude McGavic, executive director of the National Association of Home Inspectors in Bradenton, Fla.
+Inadequate upkeep is a common homeowner pitfall, but one of the most frequent mistakes people make is that they don't replace air conditioning filters regularly, says Claude McGavic, executive director of the National Association of Home Inspectors in Bradenton, Florida.

 "It's a major, major expense, and it's all because of a $2 part," McGavic says.